JacobHenner/puppet-azure_pipelines/README.md

 This module does not yet support upgrading VSTS agents, or changing the configuration of existing VSTS agents.

+On Windows, `install_path` must be specified using backslashes due to a limitation in the `dirtree` module.

 There are currently no automated tests for this module.

 ## Development